 Purpose of the course.
 Human computer interaction stresses the importance of good interfaces and the relationship of interface design to effective human interaction with computers.
-On completion of the course, students will have theoretical knowledge and practical experiences in the fundamental aspects of designing, implementing and evaluating interfaces.
-Students will know what is meant good design, and will have experiences designing systems that are usable by people.
+On completion of the course, students will have theoretical knowledge and practical experiences in the fundamental aspects of designing, implementing, and evaluating interfaces.
+Students will know what is meant good design, and will have experience designing systems that are usable by people.
 Students will know contemporary techniques for implementing interfaces, and will have built applications through prototyping tools, window-based systems, and toolkits.
-Students will know and have practiced a variety of low-cost methods for evaluating the quality of an interface.
-The bottom line is that students should have sufficient skills to design, implement, and evaluate reasonable interfaces in real life work environments, even when they may not have a budget or time allowance or managerial support to do so.
+Students will know and have practiced a variety of lowcost methods for evaluating the quality of an interface.
+The bottom line is that students should have sufficient skills to design, implement, and evaluate reasonable interfaces in real-life work environments, even when they may not have a budget or time allowance or managerial support to do so.

 Structure of the course.
 The course unfolds by examining design, implementation, and evaluation as a continual, integrated, and iterative process (Figure 1).
 Theoretical class lectures are augmented by case studies of interface successes and failures.
-Students apply the theoretical knowledge learnt in a series of assignments that bring them through an entire design, implementation, and evaluation cycle.
-The course class introduces a student to result interface (illustrated or also introduces students to novel interfaces (illustrated on video) that go far beyond today's standard graphical user interfaces.
+Students apply the theoretical knowledge in a series of assignments that bring them through an entire design, implementation, and evaluation cycle.